charisearter/HTTP-Movies-Assignment/README.md

 # -- You don't have to do npm audit fix, but I do just in case.
 I don't go further than that.
 [x]- Still inside the `client` folder run `npm start` to run the client application.
 [x]- Make your own branch and push it up to git ( Need to make new terminal for this. )
+# -- Don't forget to commit before you push
+# -- Make sure it actually pushes up to get and shows, check for the commit message you wrote

 ### Part 1 - Updating A Movie:

-- Add a route at the path `/update-movie/:id`
+[x]- Add a route at the path `/update-movie/:id`
-- Create a component with a form to update the chosen movie
-- Add a button in the movie component that routes you to your new route with the movies's id as the URL param
-- The form should make a PUT request to the server when submitted
-- When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list
+[]- Create a component with a form to update the chosen movie [x]- Add a button in the movie component that routes you to your new route with the movies's id as the URL param [x]- The form should make a PUT request to the server when submitted [x]- When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list

 Movie object format: